PipedreamHQ/pipedream/docs/docs/workflows/steps/actions/README.md

 Actions are versioned: each time you publish a change, it increments the minor version number (actions have semantic versions of the form `[major].[minor]`).

 For example, publishing an action for the first time cuts a `0.1` version of that action.
-All users will have access to verison `0.1` of your action.
+All users will have access to version `0.1` of your action.

 If you want to make a change, you can edit and save your action, and those changes will be available only to your account.
 Once you're ready to ship the new version, click **Publish** again.
 Now,